Worst-Case Services and State-Based Scheduling: Concluding Remarks

-Now, with this formulation, if we allow $\bs{c}$ to be an arbitrary cumulative vector, then, the server's capacity is $c_{j+1}-c_j$ in slot $t+j$, and we obtain a {\it \textbf{time-varying}} capacity model.
-It is straightforward to extend our results to this model with minimal modifications.
+Given this formulation, if we allow $\bs{c}$ to be an arbitrary cumulative vector, then, the server's capacity is $c_{j+1}-c_j$ in slot $t+j$, and we obtain a {\it \textbf{time-varying}} capacity model.
+It is straightforward to extend our results, with minimal modifications, to this model.

 Alternatively, the capacity constraint, (\ref{E:capacity}), can be generalized to $d^{[\Omega]} \in \mb{C}$.
-To circumvent the nuances caused by integrality, let us also switch to a continuous traffic model so that $d^{[\Omega]}$ takes its value in $\mb{R}^n$ and $\mb{C}$ is a subset of $\mb{R}^n$.\footnote{We have got a flavor of these nuances in our discussion following the proof of Theorem \ref{T:HMSSCond}.
-As shown in that case, they could be subtle, but not insurmountable.} In a basic case, let
+To sidestep integrality issues, let us also switch to a continuous traffic model so that $d^{[\Omega]}$ takes its value in $\mb{R}^n$ and $\mb{C}$ is a subset of $\mb{R}^n$.\footnote{As discussed following the proof of Theorem~\ref{T:HMSSCond}, although such integrality issues may be subtle, they are not insurmountable.} Now, for simplicity, let $\mb{C}$ be determined by

-and we obtain a {\it \textbf{linear}} capacity model.
+Then we obtain a {\it \textbf{linear}} capacity model.
 It is easy to extend our results to this model by scaling the worst-case service guaranteed to each flow accordingly.
-For instance, the schedulability condition, (\ref{E:schedulability}), in this case morphs into
+For instance, in this case, the schedulability condition, (\ref{E:schedulability}), becomes

-Any violation of linearity in the specification of $\mb{C}$, however, will pose a great challenge.
-Even in the simple case that $\mb{C}$ is determined by only two linear constraints, which, for instance, is the case for a switching network with two effective bottlenecks and no internal buffer or delay, it is not clear how our results can be extended.\footnote{This case can be viewed as the intersection of two linear models.
-Then a naive guess is that it would be schedulable should (\ref{E:schedulability+}) hold for both models.
-This is certainly necessary, but it is not perpetuatable because there is no guarantee that the two feasible polytopes thus determined would always intersect.}
+More generally, the specification of $\mb{C}$ can be non-linear.
+For instance, multiuser capacity in wireless systems is typically non-linear \cite{Tse:2005} (ch.
+6).
+However, accounting for even simple non-linearities in $\mb{C}$'s specification poses a great challenge.
+Consider the two-flow case illustrated in Fig.~\ref{F:ConvexCapacity}, in which two linear constraints, the line segments $\overline{HD}$ and $\overline{KD}$, bound $\mb{C}$, modeling, for instance, a server with two linear bottlenecks internally, but no internal cache.
+Even in this simple case, it is not clear how to find the schedulability condition.\footnote{This case can be viewed as the intersection of two linear models.
+A naive guess is that it is schedulable if (\ref{E:schedulability++}) holds separately for each model.
+This is certainly a necessary condition, but it is not sustainable because there is no guarantee that the two models' feasible polytopes will always intersect.}